-Canva is a graphic design tool for the web (including Chrome) and for iOS.
-Users create an account (with an email address or by linking their Google or Facebook account) and then follow a tutorial, which orients them on how to get started and how to use the tool's many features.
+Canva is a graphic design tool for the web, Android, iOS, and Chrome.
+Users create an account (with an email address or by linking their Google or Facebook account) and then follow a tutorial that shows them how to get started and how to use the tool's many features.
 Users can upload their own images and create their own layouts or choose from a selection of thousands of built-in images and design templates (some of which are available for in-app purchase).
 Features abound: You can adjust brightness and contrast, resize images, overlay images with text and colors, and more.
-Once users have finished creating, their designs are automatically saved to the cloud and are accessible from the user's home page in the app or on the website.
+Once users have finished creating, their designs are automatically saved to the cloud and are accessible from the user's homepage in the app or on the website.
 Users can then export their creations via email, as Facebook posts, or via Twitter, and they can download their images in JPEG, PNG, or PDF format.
 You'll need a stable internet connection to use Canva successfully.

-While Canva is great for novices who want to create eye-catching graphics to print or post online but don't have much (or any!) graphic design experience.
+Canva is especially great for novices who want to create eye-catching graphics to print or post online but don't have much (or any!) graphic design experience.
 Meanwhile, advanced users might look elsewhere.
 Canva doesn't have as many tools or as much flexibility as Photoshop or Illustrator, and users won't get in-depth instruction about principles of what makes good design.
 Also, while the Canva for Education portal positions Canva as a tool for project-based learning (PBL), this is a bit of an exaggeration.
 It's a cool tool for creating infographics and other illustrations for presentations and stories, but there's a lot more to PBL than a good-looking poster.
 This is definitely graphic design with very stylish training wheels, which might be all you need.
-It's a great way to make something that looks good fast -- and it seems like the perfect tool for adding captions to images for simple sharing via social media.
+It's a great way to make something that looks good fast, and it seems like the perfect tool for adding captions to images for simple sharing via social media.
 The flexible features for creation and for export make this an excellent tool for helping even the most novice designer create and share slick, simple graphic design.